jsvine/data-tactics/README.md

 ## Pairwise Tactics

-Tactics that work on a pair of numbers (or two lists of numbers).
+Combine a pair of numbers into a single number.
+You can also apply pairwise tactics to two lists of numbers.

 - __Subtract__
 - __Multiply__